-This is: an initial request for new waiver.
-All sections are filled. a request to amend an existing waiver, which modifies Section/Part A. X a renewal request Section A is: replaced in full carried over with no changes X changes noted in BOLD.
-Section B is: replaced in full X changes noted in BOLD.
+- an initial request for new waiver.

+- a request to amend an existing waiver, which modifies Section/Part A.

+- X a renewal request

+Section A is: replaced in full

+carried over with no changes

+X changes noted in BOLD.

+Section B is: replaced in full

+X changes noted in BOLD.

-Effective Dates: This waiver renewal is requested for the period of 7/1/2021 to 6/30/2026.
+Effective Dates: This waiver renewal is requested for the period of 4/1/2022 to 6/30/2026.

-State Contact: The State contact person for this waiver is Kesha Shaw and can be reached by telephone at (410) 767-1483 or e-mail at Kesha.Shaw@maryland.gov.
+State Contact: The State contact person for this waiver is Marlana Hutchinson, Director, Office of Long Term Services and Supports, and can be reached by telephone at (410) 767-1443 or e-mail at marlana.hutchinson@maryland.gov.